ec-europa/toolkit/docs/building-assets.md

 By default a gulpfile is inclued and as well some npm packages in order to:

-- Look for Scss files inside and convert them into Css
+- Look for Scss files and convert them into Css
 - Minify Css and Js
 - Merge files into one minimized file

-It will look for files on the following specific folders and children:
+## How to use

+### Source files

+The folder structure for the source files should be aligned like this:

 - /theme_folder/css
 - /theme_folder/css
 - /theme_folder/js

+Note: It will search on all childern folders.

 After the task is complete the generated 'theme_folder/assets' will look like this: